 Project and Project Server 2013

-An overview of all the Office 2013 releases for May 2017 can be found here – https://support.microsoft.com/en-us/help/4020152/may-9-2017-update-for-microsoft-office – May 9, 2017, update for Microsoft Office.
+An overview of all the Office 2013 releases for May 2018 can be found here - https://support.microsoft.com/en-us/help/4133083/may-2018-updates-for-microsoft-office - May 2018, updates for Microsoft Office.
 This include multiple fixes, so Microsoft strongly recommends that you test this in a test environment based on your production environment before putting this fix live in production.
-You can read about the fixes included in the Project and Project Server February PUs from the following articles:
+You can read about the fixes included in the Project and Project Server May PUs from the following articles:

 Project Server 2013 Server Rollup Package

-Project Server 2013 Individual Project Package – (cumulative, but only the Project Server fixes – and contains security fixes this month):
+Project Server 2013 Individual Project Package - (cumulative, but only the Project Server fixes):

 SP1 for Project Server 2013 can be found here - https://support.microsoft.com/help/2880553